 How to Decorate Brown Eggs for Easter

-In the midst of a recent spring blizzard, I started eggsperimenting and came up with a few DIY egg decorating ideas that I absolutely love.
-They showcase the beauty of brown eggs, as opposed to covering them up with artificial dyes or wraps, and are family and budget-friendly.
+Can you color brown eggs?
+In the midst of a recent spring blizzard, I started eggsperimenting and came up with a few DIY ideas for decorating brown Easter eggs that I absolutely love.
+Whether you’re looking for tips on how to dye brown eggs or inspiration on how to decorate Easter eggs with a Mexican twist, here you’ll find ideas that are family and budget-friendly.

-Just to give you a brief overview, these adorable easter egg decorating ideas include: cute little brown egg faces inspired by the children’s books, The Good Egg and The Great Eggscape, festive confetti eggs, and stamped eggs with personal messages.
+Just to give you a brief overview, these unique Easter egg decorations include: cute little brown egg faces inspired by the children’s books, The Good Egg and The Great Eggscape, festive confetti eggs that remind me of Mexican cascarones, and stamped eggs with personal messages.
 I invite you and your familia to choose one (or all!) of the eggstra cute options below and get crackin’ . . .
 I mean, crafting.

-INSPIRED BY THE CHILDREN’S BOOK, THE GOOD EGG . . .
+EASTER EGGS INSPIRED BY THE CHILDREN’S BOOK, THE GOOD EGG

 I got a little eggcited about these eggs because they turned out so cute!
 They were inspired by The Good Egg and The Great Eggscape children’s books, which Amado and Valentina both love.
 The kids picked out their favorite characters and we decorated their eggs based on that character.